 - the internet of things and next generation telecommunications

 - power system condition monitoring

 - smart sensors

 - solar thermal use

-The Clean Energy Research Group is also committed to working closely with industry.
+The Clean Intelligent Energy Networks Research Group is also committed to working closely with industry.
 Many leading Australian companies support several of our chairs, centres and laboratories in this area including: